kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 ## Motivation

-The Kyma project is a one big mono repository with multiple separated repositories.
-That repositories are validated in a different ways.
+The Kyma project is a one big mono repository with multiple separate projects.
+That projects are validated in a different ways.
 Current situation causes following issues:

 - Script that validates repositories is duplicated across components.
 - Multiple versions of scripts that validates components.